Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Noobs/README.md

 ## Before you start

+To follow along with these tutorials, you'll need to have Kaeon FUSION on your computer.

+The Kaeon FUSION utilities we've provided run on Java, so be sure you have it installed.
+If not,
+you can install it [here](https://www.java.com/en/download/).

+Once you have Java installed,
+download our development app, or IDE (Integrated Development Environment) called Kaeon Dev [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/raw/master/Kaeon%20FUSION/IDE/Application/Kaeon%20Dev.jar).

+## A quick shout out

 We cannot emphasize enough how important the art of computer programming is in the modern world, and how much you can benefit from having the ability to code.